Remarks on the method of modulus of continuity and the modified dissipative porous media equation: Introduction

-for x $\in \mathbb{R}^{3}$ where K(x) = ($\frac{3x_{1}x_{3}}{\lvert x \rvert^{5}}$, $\frac{3x_{2}x_{3}}{\lvert x \rvert^{5}}$, $\frac{2x_{3}^{2} - x_{1}^{2} - x_{2}^{2}}{\lvert x \rvert^{5}}$), the kernel introduced before Proposition 1.4, and C a constant.
-Throughout this paper we let this C be one.\\ \\ \textbf{Remark}\\ \textit{In fact, it can be shown that the double Riesz transform of $\theta$, $\mathcal{P}(\theta)$ has the identical MOC as that of Proposition 1.2 and the MOC of of the additional term $C\theta$ can be absorbed into the first integral of $\Omega_{1}$ as well.
-If done so, the MOC $\Omega_{2}$ of Proposition 1.3 will suffice for our need and we do not even need to construct our own MOC but simply use that in [\textbf{17}].
-We choose to rely on Proposition 1.4 instead as the integrand of $\Omega$ being similar to that of $\Omega_{1}$ of Proposition 1.2 allows us to construct our own MOC (4) and (5) closely related to that introduced in [\textbf{12}], consequently making the computation in Section 3 simpler.}\\ \\ The scaling invariance of the PM is $\lambda \theta$ ($\lambda x, \lambda^{\alpha}t$) for $\lambda$ $>$ 0, same as the case of QG.
+The scaling invariance of the PM is $\lambda \theta$ ($\lambda x, \lambda^{\alpha}t$) for $\lambda$ $>$ 0, same as the case of QG.
 This makes $\alpha$ = 1 the threshold of sub- and super-criticality.
 Recall that the method of MOC in the first place was introduced in order to prove the global regularity of the critical 2-D QG.
 Observe that if $\theta$(x, t) solves QG (3), then so does $\theta$($\lambda$x, $\lambda$t).
+The case when $\alpha < 1$ was studied in [\textbf{20}] and global regularity result was obtained under a certain initial condition.

-Not so, when $\alpha$ $\neq$ 1 and its cost is usually the initial condition (cf. [\textbf{20}]).\\ \\ However, one may modify the QG (3) as below so that for any $\alpha \in$ (0, 1), its scaling invariance may be similar to that of critical (cf. [\textbf{4}]):
+One may modify the QG (3) as below so that for any $\alpha \in$ (0, 1), its scaling invariance may be similar to that of the critical case (cf. [\textbf{4}]):